How to Apply for A Florida Medical Marijuana Card

 Suffering from HIV/AIDS, cancer, or another condition that leads to pain, muscle spasms, nausea, and other debilitating symptoms?
 Medical cannabis may be right for you.
-If you live in Florida, you may be eligible for the Office of Medical Marijuana Use (OMMU) cannabis program -- but to receive a cannabis card, you will need to visit a doctor and file an application.
+If you live in Florida, you may be eligible for the Florida Medical Marijuana Use (OMMU) cannabis program -- but to receive a cannabis card, you will need to visit a doctor and file an application with the Florida Department of Health Office of Medical Marijuana Use (OMMU).
 Here’s what you need to know before you apply.

 To qualify for the OMMU’s medical marijuana program, you will need to have a qualifying medical condition.
 Florida doctors can prescribe cannabis to patients with the following conditions: